wuhl/docked-example/Document.md

 ...
 ```

-## And the broadcsts symbol in the model file "project.rb"
+## And the broadcasts symbol in the model file "project.rb"
 ```
 class Project < ApplicationRecord broadcasts